-In Turkey, access to finance for SMEs has improved over the last five years, even where the current economic outlook has introduced some uncertainty.
-The most recent Business Environment and Enterprise Performance Survey, implemented by the EBRD in partnership with the World Bank, showed that Turkish firms had the lowest level of credit constraints in the EBRD region.
-However, access to finance in less-developed regions of Turkey – where 70 per cent of the population lives – may be more constrained, as only 50 per cent of bank branches are located outside the three main cities.
+In Turkey, access to finance for SMEs has improved over the last years, supported by extensive government-led programmes to provide guarantees and interest rate subsidies.
+The most recent EBRD-World Bank Business Environment and Enterprise Performance Survey (BEEPS V), showed that Turkish firms had the lowest level of credit constraints in the EBRD region.
+However, access to finance in less-developed regions of Turkey may be more constrained.

-A high number of small firms – over 40 per cent – obtain international certification.
+A significant share of small firms – over 40 per cent – obtain international certification.
 But with regards to innovation and financial management there is room for improvement.
-Only 5 per cent of SMEs report being engaged in product innovation in Turkey less than half the average for south-eastern Europe.
+Only 5 per cent of SMEs report being engaged in product innovation in Turkey, less than half the average for south-eastern Europe.
 Yet, among those Turkish SMEs that do innovate, a higher percentage of firms introduce products or processes that are new to the country or to international markets.

 Better skills in financial and business management could also help the development of SMEs.
 Currently just under a quarter of the adult population is financially literate – a level below those of Turkey’s western neighbours and below the average for the EBRD region.